capjan/SQL-Scripting/README.md

 This library provides SQL code generation from code.

-It's a still work in progress project, not complete please don't even think about using this library in production environments.
+It's a still work in progress project, not jet complete - so please don't even think about using this library in production environments.

 # Getting Started